visioninhope/foundationallm/docs/deployment/deployment.md

 ## Post-deployment configuration

-### Microsoft Entra authentication setup
+### Microsoft Entra ID authentication setup

-Follow the instructions in the [Entra setup document](./authentication-setup-entra.md) to configure Microsoft Entra authentication for the solution.
+Follow the instructions in the [Microsoft Entra ID setup document](./authentication-setup-entra.md) to configure Microsoft Entra ID authentication for the solution.

 ### Deployment validation